hyosung11/Launch-School/journal.md

 16:01 So tired right now.
 I need a nap or a walk.
 Go for a walk now.

 17:18 Finished with Arrays!

+## 20210804 수요잏

+06:01 Waiting for Alex.
+I'm tired and could go back to bed.
+The birds chirp loudly.

+07:22 Wrapping up study session with Alex.